parrt/random-forest-importances/README.md

 To get reliable results, use permutation importance, provided in the `rfpimp` package in the `src` dir.
 Install with:

 `pip install rfpimp`

+We include permuation and drop-column importance measures that work with any sklearn model.

 ## Description